If children can write, they should write handwritten thank you notes.

 He did a really great job!
 I can also tell he is forming a positive habit of writing thank you notes.
 How do I know?
 He doesn’t complain about doing them–in fact, he enjoys writing them!

+You can purchase Fill in the Blank Thank You Notes.
 I’ve also written about other types of thank you cards for kids that you might want to check out:

 - Kids Traceable Thank You Card